SciML/DataDrivenDiffEq.jl/docs/src/extended_examples.md

-# Multiple Trajectories for Koopman
+# Multiple Trajectories for Koopman Approximation

 Lets consider the case of approximating a Koopman Operator based on multiple trajectories.
-We assume pairs ``(X_i, \dot{X}_i)`` of the measured state space trajectory and its time derivative.
+We assume pairs ``(x_i, \dot{x}_i)`` of the measured state space trajectory and its time derivative where ``i`` denotes a single measurement.

 Lets create our artificial measurements for a system with a slow and fast manifold, for which there exists an [analytical solution of this problem](https://arxiv.org/abs/1510.03007).